Technigo/project-labyrinth/code/README.md

 - How to work with APIs together with Redux
 - How to use thunks
 - Other ways of writing Redux
-- Reusable components
 - How to structure your redux store to suit your data
 - To send JSON in the body of a request

-Technologies used in this project: React Redux, thunks for fetchning the data, Styled componenents, Lottie animation library.
+Technologies used in this project: React Redux, Styled componenents, Lottie animation library.

 ## View it live